-Preimplantation Genetic Diagnosis (PGD) is a technique that is performed on the embryo before it is implanted in the womb.
-PGD provides information on the condition of each of the embryos conceived and only allows the healthy ones to be transferred to the womb.
+Preimplantation Genetic Test (PGT for its acronym in English) is the technique previously known as Preimplantation Genetic Diagnosis (PGD). is performed on the embryo before it is implanted in the womb.
+PGT provides information on the condition of each of the embryos conceived and only allows the healthy ones to be transferred to the womb.

-Institut Marquès is an international reference centre for PGD.
+Institut Marquès is an international reference centre for PGT.
 Our patients know their chances of pregnancy are increased by means of the technique.

 Is it possible to perform a genetic analysis of the embryos before they are transferred to the uterus?

 Yes.
 It is possible to analyze genetically the embryos prior their transfer to the uterus.
-This technique is called Preimplantational Genetic Diagnosis (PGD) or Embryo Genetic Analysis.
+This technique is called Preimplantational Genetic Test (PGT) or Embryo Genetic Analysis.